aws-samples/serverless-samples/apigw-lambda-powertools-openapi-cdk/README.md

    npm install
    ```
 1. Authenticate to the AWS account you want to deploy in.
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, use AWS SAM to deploy the AWS resources for the sample as specified in the template.yml file:

    ```
    cdk deploy